Gilded Age: Social activism

 This 1902 cartoon from the Hawaiian Gazette shows a WCTU activist using the water cure to torture a brewmaster as the Anti-Saloon League mans the pump.

-During the Gilded Age, many new social movements took hold in the United States.
+Many new social movements took hold in the United States.
 Many women abolitionists who were disappointed that the Fifteenth Amendment did not extend voting rights to them, remained active in politics, this time focusing on issues important to them.
-Reviving the temperance movement from the Second Great Awakening, many women joined the Women's Christian Temperance Union (WCTU) in an attempt to bring morality back to America.
+Reviving the temperance movement from the Second Great Awakening, many women joined the Woman's Christian Temperance Union (WCTU) in an attempt to bring morality back to America.

-Its chief leader was Frances Willard (1839–1898), who had a national and international outreach from her base in Evanston, Illinois.
+Its chief leader was Frances Willard who had a national and international outreach from her base in Evanston, Illinois.
 Often the WCTU women took up the issue of women's suffrage which had lain dormant since the Seneca Falls Convention.
-With leaders like Susan B. Anthony, the National American Woman Suffrage Association (NAWSA) was formed to secure the right of women to vote.
+With leaders like Susan B. Anthony, the National American Woman Suffrage Association was formed to secure the right of women to vote.